kingparra/hpfp/11_-_algebraic_datatypes/notes.rst

 11.1 Algebraic datatypes
 ------------------------
+This chapter's purpose is to explain how to construct your own datatypes.

 This chapter introduces a few new ways to declare types, including record types, type aliases using ``type``, and wrapper types using ``newtype``.
 Along the way, examples of how to calculate the number of term-level